 OR-TEC / NITRO CONCLUSION-RESULTS

 Delivered in September 2016, Nitro’s new Belt Press system has now been in operation for months and running at advanced capacity and performance.
-According to NWTP’s Danny Lewis, “The system handles a lot of throughput, so there is substantially less for operators to deal with on a daily basis.
-There’s no oil, filters, or air supply needed so it’s more user friendly, easier to operate, and maintain.
+According to NWTP’s Danny Lewis, “The system handles a lot of throughputs, so it is substantially less for operators to deal with on a daily basis.
+There’s no oil, filters, or air supply needed so it’s more user-friendly, easier to operate, and maintain.
 If there is any maintenance or service issue, OR-TEC comes in to work out the bugs immediately.”

 Notably, NWTP’s engineering specification originally called for a minimum of 16 percent final dry cake—the percent solids in the sludge following dewatering.
 OR-TEC’s Gemini Belt Press system is exceeding the required production rate requirements, as NWTP is currently achieving a 20 percent plus final dry cake standard.